ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 :align: center
 ```

-We can attach this map to our directed graphs schema.
-(Notice that it goes in the opposite direction from our source and target maps!)
+We call this the reflexive map or `ref`.

 ```{image} assets/Ch4/ReflexiveGraphInstance.gif
 :alt: Whoopsy!